What is bokashi composting?

 Bokashi composting isn’t completely odourless but the smell shouldn’t be unpleasant.
 It smells a bit like pickles or the yeasty smell from brewing beer.
 The bin is tightly sealed and can be kept inside your kitchen where it is easily accessible to your food waste without causing any bad smells.

 5. No pest problems

-The bokashi process ferments (or pickles) your food scraps using a unique blend of bacteria and microbes.
+With this system of composting, the food waste is fermented using a unique blend of bacteria and microbes.
 The sweet, pickled smell of the bokashi pre-compost can be safely buried in your garden, compost pile or containers without attracting any pests.
-The bokashi composting process allows you to compost all of your food waste without the worry of attracting pests.

 6. Suitable for all sizes of gardens, patios and balconies

 Bokashi composting is successful on any scale and the process can be scaled up or down to meet your needs.
 Whether you are producing only a few hundred grams of food waste a day or a few hundred kilograms of food waste a day the process is the same and the results will be identical.

 The bokashi fermentation process is completed inside a closed container; therefore there is no opportunity for the nutrients or water to be lost.
 For example, there is no chance for nutrients to be leached out by rainwater infiltration and runoff.
 In addition, none of the carbon or nitrogen is gassed off into the atmosphere from the sealed bokashi compost bin.
 The sealed bin means there is no evaporation so all of the moisture from your food waste is returned to your soils either through the bokashi tea or through the bokashi pre-compost.